Lijilai5/Lijilai5.github.io/projects.md

 # Projects

-Welcome to my projects page!
-Here you'll find a selection of personal and collaborative projects that showcase my skills in software development, robotics, machine learning, and more.
+Welcome to my list of projects!
+Hopefully I can convince you that I am interested in robotics.
+You'll find a selection of personal and interpersonal projects that prove (as adequately as they can) my skills in project development, robotics, machine learning, and more.

 ## Featured Projects